socle-commun/umbranexus/docs/roadmap.md

 ## Short-term goals
 - Finalize basic documentation and verify existing tests.
-- Link every chapter to its analysis in `docs/index.md`.
 - Review and edit final chapters for coherence.

 ## Mid-term goals